opencybersecurityalliance/stix-shifter/README.md

 - [antlr4-python3-runtime==4.8](https://pypi.org/project/antlr4-python3-runtime/)
 - [python-dateutil==2.8.1](https://pypi.org/project/python-dateutil/)

-Your development environment must use Python 3
+Your development environment must use Python 3.

-## Installation
+## Installation:

 The recommended method for installing the STIX-shifter is via pip.
 Two prerequisite packages needs to be installed inlcuding the package of stix-shifter connector module to complete a stix-shifter connector installation.
 Run below commands to install all the packages-